pointerplays/campaignNotes/Elpis/nephi.md

     It was hard to not recognize her.
 Even then, when she was but a child, her almost monsterous features made her stand out.
 That only intesified with age and size it would seem.
 She's quite the impressive statue now, a tad taller than me and visible muscles *everywhere*, things I hadn't had the opportunity to appreciate a year, or so, ago.
 She's sure to intimidate whoever she runs into around these parts.

     Her name's Vera.
 I was surprised she didn't introduce herself with her Virtue name to me, but, then again, I haven't been in the loop with current practices with anything regarding that culture in some time.
-What ever the case, she did not seem to recognize me which worked for me.
-For what it's worth, she seemed nice enough.
+Whatever the case, she did not seem to recognize me which works for me.
+For what it's worth, she seems nice enough.

     She mentioned that she was out there for a job.
-Of course it was the same job I was there for.
+By the sounds of it, the very same one I came to Lugovik for.
+The oddest thing, really, while I hadn't had a clue on wether I would end up working with someone or go it alone, I certainly hadn't expected to get with someone I could see myself enjoying to be with.
+Still not entirely sure what it is about her.
+Just something about her demeanour, she just seems... warm.
+Open.
+Maybe something to do with having met her before.
+Even though we never really interacted nor bring the places where we did meet any good memories. *Am I losing my edge?*

+    Whatever the case, after Vera had inhaled her breakfast, we made our way towards the inn that was supposed to be the meeting point.
+Yeah, the very same inn that was so very open to the likes of us... *I suppose I should get used to it, if I want to make this merc life a thing.
+Considering my options are rather limited I'll just have to bite my tongue, I guess.
+And let's just ignore how miserable I failed at that already.*